 .img for example.
 A simple example of running such machines is given by:

 linux-0.2.img file contains all the information describing this machine and how to run it.
 It also contains the Linux kernel itself and several utilities that were considered useful when building the machine.

 Contrary to the QEMU example above, Cartesi Machines are not intended to be interactive.
 Instead, they are supposed to boot, bring up the operating system, execute some predefined software and then halt.
 Therefore, instead of jumping to a bash session, running a Cartesi Machine often produces no visual representation of the computation result.
 At this point, one might ask what is the purpose of running a Cartesi Machine, if it normally produces no useful visual effect.
 Or, in other words, where the results of such execution are stored.
 This is the point where the concept of input/output drives comes into play.

-The specification folder of a Cartesi Machine includes metadata which describes its input drives (there could be none or many of them, but always a single output drive).
+The specification folder of a Cartesi Machine includes metadata which describes its input and output drives.
+There could be none or many inputs, but always a single output drive.
 Thus, when executed, the software contained inside the Cartesi Machine is free to read the contents of the input drives and write to the output using the typical interface offered by the operating system.
 See here an example of a Cartesi Machine that reads a mathematical expression from an input drive, evaluates it, and writes the result to the output drive.